Outstanding Resilience

 The BetterDays2002 website features Libbie's biography, as well as those of other Utah women trailblazers' accomplishments and contributions.

-Emma M. Emmertson, as her grandson Don Jorgenson II revealed in an interview with Carolyn Jorgenson, was a suffragette who actively participated in the Women's Suffrage Movement from the late 19th to the early 20th century.
-This movement was a significant social and political campaign that sought to secure voting rights for women.
-Emma's granddaughter, Kristan Jorgensen, also described Emma as a very strong woman on FamilySearch.org.
+Emma M. Emmertson, as revealed by her grandson Don Jorgenson II in an interview with Carolyn Jorgenson, was a suffragette who actively participated in the Women's Suffrage Movement from the late 19th to the early 20th century.
+This significant social and political campaign aimed to secure voting rights for women.
+Emma's granddaughter, Kristan Jorgensen, also described her as a very strong woman on FamilySearch.org.

-Notably, Utah's women's suffrage campaign, a local movement crucial in influencing history, had a big impact on Emma's involvement in it.
-This movement, which successfully granted women the right to vote in Utah in 1870, also considerably influenced Elizabeth DeLong, the first female president of the Utah Association of the Deaf.
-Emma was inspired by the courage and determination of these women, which fueled her own activism.
+Utah's women's suffrage campaign, a local movement, played a crucial role in shaping Emma's activism.
+This grassroots effort successfully granted women the right to vote in 1870 and left a lasting impact on Elizabeth DeLong, the first female president of the Utah Association of the Deaf.
+Emma was deeply inspired by the courage and determination of these trailblazing women, which ignited her own commitment to activism.
+This is a powerful example of how local movements can drive national change, as demonstrated by the Women's Suffrage Movement.

-Notably, Utah's women's suffrage campaign, a local movement crucial in influencing history, had a big impact on Emma's involvement in it.
-This movement, which successfully granted women the right to vote in Utah in 1870, also considerably influenced Elizabeth DeLong, the first female president of the Utah Association of the Deaf.
-Emma was inspired by the courage and determination of these women, which fueled her own activism.
+Utah's women's suffrage campaign, a local movement, played a crucial role in shaping Emma's activism.
+This grassroots effort successfully granted women the right to vote in 1870 and left a lasting impact on Elizabeth DeLong, the first female president of the Utah Association of the Deaf.
+Emma was deeply inspired by the courage and determination of these trailblazing women, which ignited her own commitment to activism.
+This is a powerful example of how local movements can drive national change, as demonstrated by the Women's Suffrage Movement.

-In 1910, Mary Anne Wooslayer, a Deaf woman, made history by becoming the first female Deaf student to graduate from the University of Utah with a bachelor's degree.
-Maud May Babcock, a member of the Utah School for the Deaf Board of Trustees and a faculty member at the University of Utah, sponsored Mary during her time at the university (Mary Woolslayer Photograph Collection, 1890).
-The state's early efforts to promote education and career opportunities for women, along with her connection with Maud May Babcock, likely influenced Mary's decision to pursue higher education at the University of Utah, where she graduated in 1916.
-Similarly, Emma M. Emmertson enrolled at the University of Utah the following year, in 1911, and graduated in 1917.
-After completing their college education, both Mary and Emma went on to teach in the state schools for the deaf.
+In 1910, Mary Anne Wooslayer, a Deaf woman, made history as the first female Deaf student to graduate with a bachelor's degree from the University of Utah.
+She was sponsored during her time at the university by Maud May Babcock, a member of the Utah School for the Deaf Board of Trustees and a faculty member at the University of Utah (Mary Woolslayer Photograph Collection, 1890).
+The early efforts in the state to promote education and career opportunities for women, along with Mary's connection to Maud May Babcock, likely influenced her decision to pursue higher education at the University of Utah, where she graduated in 1916.
+Similarly, Emma M. Emmertson enrolled at the University of Utah in 1911 and graduated in 1917, highlighting the opportunities available for women at that time.
+After completing their college education, both Mary and Emma went on to teach in state schools for the Deaf.

 Did You Know?